edzhangsy/CS277/README.md

 The key is the IP address, The value is the config.
 Send the config to the corresponding client.
 After receiving the config, which is a json from the aggregator, the other servers will register the blueprint dynamically based on the `type` in the config.
-Check the `config.json` file and add configs if needed.
+Check the `config.json` file and modify configs if needed.

 The configs should be self-explainatory.